Nonlinear phase synchronization and the role of spacing in shell models: Shell model as a dynamical system: equations for phases and amplitudes

 \subsection{Sync and Kuramoto Order parameter}

 As discussed in Section \ref{subsec:Basic-Phase-Dynamics}, the cascade in a shell model happens via self-organization of the triadic phases $\varphi_{n}$ of the consecutive triads that constitute it, in order to accommodate the flux that goes through them.
-For the forward cascade, this causes the triadic phases to cluster around $\pi/2$, and for the standard GOY model, this implies a scale-invariant universal distribution of their statistics across different shells.
-In the usual scenario, such statistics underlies intermittent dynamics, corresponding to rare but extreme events in the inertial range.
+For the forward cascade, this causes the triadic phases to cluster around $\pi/2$, and for the standard GOY model, this implies a scale-invariant universal distribution of their statistics in the inertial range.
+In the usual scenario, such statistics underlies intermittent dynamics, corresponding to rare but extreme events.

-In order to quantify the level of coherence of the chain of triads that are driving the energy cascade, we can define a global order parameter from a dynamical-systems perspective as a population of nonlinear oscillators represented by triadic phases, which would allow us to investigate the role of phase aligned triads in extreme flux events.
+In order to quantify the level of coherence of the chain of triads that facilitates the energy cascade, we can define a global order parameter by considering the population of nonlinear oscillators represented by triadic phases, in order to explore the role of phase aligned triads in extreme flux events.

-For a 1D system of interacting oscillators, which will be described by triadic phases, we can define the Kuramoto order parameter \citep{strogatz:01,strogatz:92,kuramoto:book:1984} as:
+For a 1D system of interacting nonlinear oscillators, which are described by triadic phases, we can define the Kuramoto order parameter \citep{strogatz:01,strogatz:92,kuramoto:book:1984} as:

-where the sum $\sum_{t}$ is over the set of triads.
-Here, we will typically take the sum to be over the triads of the inertial range.
+where the sum $\sum_{m}$ is over all the triads in the inertial range, where a clear power low scaling is observed, independent of forcing and dissipation.

 At a given time $t$, the complex phase of the Kuramoto parameter $\Phi\left(t\right)\in[0,2\pi)$ measures the \emph{average phase} of the population of triads that are considered, and the amplitude $R\left(t\right)\in[0,1]$ quantify the phase coherence of the chain.
 A completely incoherent state corresponds to $R(t)\approx0$, since all the triads are uniformly distributed on the unit circle, whereas, the case with all the triad phases being perfectly aligned corresponds to $R=1$.
-Using the Kuramoto parameter for a set of triadic phases, was initially introduced in the context of the Burgers equation \citep{buzzicotti-phase:2016,murray:2018,leiva:2022}, in order to analyze the energy flux enhancement in the presence of highly coherent states, related to collisions of shocks in physical space.
-Here, we apply it to shell models, for characterizing the features of the phase dynamics in driving the underlying cascade and the formation of rare events.
+Using the Kuramoto parameter for a set of triadic phases, was initially introduced in the context of the Burgers equation \citep{buzzicotti-phase:2016,murray:2018,leiva:2022} in order to analyze the energy flux enhancement due to highly coherent states, related to collisions of shocks in physical space.
+Here, we apply it to shell models, for characterizing the dynamics of triadic phases in driving the underlying cascade and the formation of rare events that cause intermittency.